NicoleNG18/NicoleNG18/README.md

 About me
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I'm 19 years old girl from Kyustendil, Bulgaria. :woman:

-Over the past year, I discovered the power and potential of low-code platforms— particularly Eclipse Dirigible— and quickly fell in love with them.
-This new area of development opened up exciting opportunities for building applications faster and more efficiently, complementing my background as a passionate web programmer.

-I have a solid foundation in a range of programming languages and frameworks, including Java, C++ HTML, CSS, and JavaScript.
-I’ve gained hands-on experience working with the Spring Framework for building robust Java-based applications, and I’m proficient in using MySQL for effective database management.

-Currently, I’m expanding my knowledge through my studies in Information Systems at FMI Sofia.
-This academic path is helping me deepen my technical expertise and gain a broader understanding of software development principles and best practices.

-Outside of programming, I’m a well-rounded individual with a love for sports and creative hobbies.
-I’ve been playing volleyball for over ten years— my greatest passion.
-I also enjoy listening to music, solving puzzles, and walking in the forest to recharge. 🎵
+In the past year, I discovered low-code platforms like Eclipse Dirigible — and it completely changed the way I approach building software.
+Fast, flexible, and creative, it felt like unlocking a new dimension in development.

+Before that, I was already deeply passionate about web programming.
+I’ve worked with Java, HTML, CSS, JavaScript, and MySQL, and have hands-on experience using the Spring Framework to build full-stack applications.

+Right now, I’m studying Information Systems at FMI Sofia.
+The academic journey has helped me ground my skills in theory while continuing to build in practice.
-One of the projects I’m most proud of is my first mini website, Food Delivery, which I developed during the Java Web module at SoftUni.
-It was built using Spring, Thymeleaf, and MySQL.
-Feel free to check it out in my GitHub repository below!

-In 2024, I participated in the National Olympiad in Information Technologies (NOIT) and advanced to the final round.
-There, I presented my second website, PE Scores, and received a grade of 5.50.
+I created my first mini website, Food Delivery, during the Java Web module at SoftUni, using Spring, Thymeleaf, and MySQL.
+In 2024, I reached the finals of the National Olympiad in Information Technologies (NOIT), presenting my second project, PE Scores.

+Outside the code editor, you’ll probably find me playing volleyball (over ten years strong), solving puzzles, listening to music, or walking in the forest.
+This space reflects what I build, what I learn, and what keeps me curious.